Visit Wilderness

 Black Canyon of the Gunnison National Park and Gunnison Gorge National Conservation Area Act of 1999 - Public law 107-76 (10/21/1999) To redesignate the Black Canyon of the Gunnison National Monument as a national park and establish the Gunnison Gorge National Conservation Area, and for other purposes

-For more information (To download or see all affected Wilderness areas) visit our law library for 106-76 or special provisions for 106-76 or legislative history for 106-76 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 106-76 or special provisions for 106-76 or legislative history for 106-76 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.